Kigale/portfolio-gridsome/Projects/Widex.md

 ![Case for HearO](./images/widex/case.jpg)

 ## Increase Your Wellbeing
 The HearO increases your wellbeing by taking the health approach on wearables further.
-This is enabled by that the ear is the perfect placement for biometric measurements such as heart rate and stress level.
+This is enabled by the fact that the ear is a perfect placement for biometric measurements such as heart rate and stress level.
 The HearO gives you total control over your level of fitness and together with a smartphone app, you get a personalized training schedule.
 The stress level measurements is used in a part of the app focusing on giving you sound therapy for relaxation or focus.

 ![App for HearO](./images/widex/app.jpg)